Urban planning of Sydney

-Urban planning in Sydney, Australia has been done formally and informally since at least the city's establishment in 1788.
+The urban planning of Sydney, Australia has been done formally and informally since at least the city's establishment in 1788.
 The city has been characterised as an 'accidental city', with planning advocate JD Fitzgerald claiming that it was "a city without a plan, save whatever planning was due to the errant goat".

 History

 Early colonial planning

 The founder of Sydney, Governor Arthur Phillip, planned from the beginning for the penal colony to eventually become a town, writing that the settlement (which he wanted to name 'Albion') should have uniform building style, streets that were 200 feet wide, as well as building allotments of 60 by 150 feet.
 However, no architects, town planners, or surveyors came with the First Fleet, with engineers Augustus Alt and William Dawes left to the task of following Phillip's intentions, and consequently drew up a plan for a grid pattern with a town centre on the western hills above where the Tank Stream ran into the Sydney Cove.
 The contemporary Lang Street was meant to be the High Street, and was meant to be a grand avenue with views across to Bennelong Point.
 However, most of the plan never came to fruition.
 Instead, the early road network was at least in part based on Indigenous walking paths, which themselves followed natural contours such as ridgelines or the Tank Stream.
 However, their plan for Parramatta was realised, following a grid and with a 62 metre wide high street (now known as George Street).